 - 1. Be sure all appliances are disconnected from generator. - 2.
 Place inverter on blocks to allow appropriate gasoline container or pan to slide under inverter. - 3.
-Remove the maintenance cover. - 4.
-Turn the dial to the gasoline "RUN" position. - Using a Phillips screwdriver, rotate drain screw counterclockwise (3) full turns.
+Turn the fuel selector dial to the gasoline "RUN" position. - 4.
+Using a Phillips screwdriver, rotate drain screw counterclockwise (3) full turns.
 Gasoline will drain through clear tubing out underneath the inverter.
 Make sure draining gasoline empties into an appropriate container.

 - When gasoline stops flowing from the clear tube, rotate drain screw clockwise until tight.
-Properly dispose of the drained gasoline according to local regulations or guidelines. - 7.
-Turn the fuel dial to the "STOP" position. - 8.
-Follow steps 8-12 according to Short Term Storage.
+Properly dispose of the drained gasoline according to local regulations or guidelines. - 6.
+Turn the fuel selector dial to the "STOP" position. - 7.
+Follow steps 8-13 according to Short Term Storage.